Eduardo Verástegui

-José Eduardo Verástegui Córdoba (/es/; born May 21, 1974) is a Mexican actor, activist, singer, and producer.
+José Eduardo Verastegui (/es/; born May 21, 1974) is a Mexican actor, former singer, producer, and political activist.
 He was part of the band Kairo and later embarked on a solo music career before he started appearing in Mexican telenovelas and eventually feature films like Chasing Papi, Bella, and Little Boy, the latter two produced by his own production company, Metanoia.

 Various media outlets have described his political ideas as ultra-conservative, far-right and social-darwinist.
 Currently, Verástegui directs the Viva México movement.
 On September 7, 2023, he registered as an independent candidate for the 2024 Mexican presidential election.
 He was later disqualified from the election as he did not meet the required signatures.

 Verástegui is active on social media, and has an active YouTube channel of nearly 300,000 subscribers.

 Early life

 Verástegui was born on May 21, 1974, in Ciudad Mante, Tamaulipas, Mexico, and grew up in Xicoténcatl.
 The son of José Jesús Verástegui Treviño (1950–2022), a sugarcane farmer, and Alicia Córdoba, Verástegui was raised in a practicing Catholic family and has been interested in the world of entertainment since his childhood.
 After studying law for a time, Verástegui instead decided to try his hand at modeling, acting, and singing and moved to Mexico City at the age of 17 to enter the Televisa Artistic Education Center (CEA).